ktor-doc-jp/ktor-doc-jp/advanced/events.md

     EventDefinition events monitoring monitors
     ApplicationStarting ApplicationStarted ApplicationStopPreparing ApplicationStopping ApplicationStopped
     subscribing unsubscribing raising raise events dispatching
+ktor_version_review: 1.0.0
 ---

 On the server-side, in addition to handling requests, Ktor exposes a mechanism to produce and consume global events.

-For example, when the application is starting, has started, or has stopped, an event is produced.
+For example, when the application is starting, has started, or has stopped, an event is generated and raised.
 You can subscribe to or unsubscribe from these events and trigger code execution.
 The `monitor: ApplicationEvents` instance, associated with the application environment, acts as the event dispatcher.

 The `ApplicationEvents` dispatches typed `EventDefinition<T>` along with an object `T`.

 You can get the monitor along with the application instance by executing `application.environment.monitor`.

-## API
+## `ApplicationEvents` API

 The simplified API for the `monitor: ApplicationEvents` looks like this: